William Arthur Chalfant

-William Arthur "Willie" or "Bill" Chalfant (10 January 1868 - 5 November 1943) was a newspaper publisher, author, and California historian.
+William Arthur Chalfant (10 January 1868 – 5 November 1943) was a newspaper publisher, author, and California historian.
 He co-founded the Inyo Register newspaper in 1885 and acted as its primary writer, editor, and publisher for over 50 years.
 Chalfant also wrote a number of books about California and American Western history.

 Chalfant acted as a fierce advocate for the residents of Inyo County and was an outspoken opponent of the Los Angeles Aqueduct.
 Upon his death in 1943, the Los Angeles Times referred to him as "dean of western [newspaper] editors and historian of Eastern California and Death Valley."

 Biography

 Early life

-Willie (or Bill, as he was alternately known) Chalfant was born at the silver rush town of Virginia City, Nevada on 10 January 1868 to Pleasant Arthur Chalfant (1831-1901) and Adaline Slater Chalfant (1841-1915).
+Chalfant, known as "Willie" (or alternatively, "Bill"), was born at the silver rush town of Virginia City, Nevada on 10 January 1868 to Pleasant Arthur Chalfant (1831–1901) and Adaline Slater Chalfant (1841–1915).

 In 1870, Pleasant co-founded the Inyo Independent based in Independence, which was the county's first regularly published newspaper.
 At age 8, Willie "first learned to set type and operate a tiny" printing press gifted to him by his father.
 During his childhood he used this small press to informally print several publications, including the Juvenile Weekly and The Owens Valley Newsletter.
-By 1881 Willie had begun formally working for the Independent, but soon after his father sold his interest in the paper and the family relocated to Bishop.
+By 1881, Willie had begun formally working for the Independent, but soon after his father sold his interest in the paper and the family relocated to Bishop.

 Career

-A few years later, Willie Chalfant co-founded the Inyo Register at Bishop with his father, with the first issue being published on 4 April 1885.
-His father left the paper in 1889, after which time Willie began acting as the sole editor.
+A few years after his family's move, Chalfant co-founded the Inyo Register at Bishop with his father, with the first issue being published on 4 April 1885.
+His father left the paper in 1889, after which time Chalfant began acting as the sole editor.

 In 1913, the City of Los Angeles established an aqueduct harvesting water from the Sierra Nevada Mountains in Inyo and Mono Counties.
 The unfavorable reaction to the aqueduct among many Owens Valley residents resulted in what became known as the California Water Wars.
 Chalfant acted as a staunch advocate of the Owens Valley residents from the announcement of the aqueduct project on 29 July 1905 through his death in 1943.